 If you don’t know much about cameras, I would recommend using this mode to start off with.

 Aperture priority is a mode in which you set the aperture while the shutter speed is automatically set for you to give the correct exposure.
 This mode is useful when you want to achieve a certain depth of field.
 For example, if you wanted a shallow depth of field (not much in focus) then you could set the aperture to your lens’s lowest number (e.g. f/1.8), and if you wanted a wide depth of field you could set it to its highest aperture value (e.g. f/22).

 Shutter priority is similar to aperture priority.
 This time, however, you only set the shutter speed, and the rest is done for you.
 This mode is useful when you want to tell the camera that you only want to shoot photos at a certain speed and not any lower or higher.

-Learning to shoot in manual mode will help you understand photography in greater detail and will allow you to produce good, consistent shots each and every time.
+Learning to shoot in manual mode will help you understand photography in greater detail.

 Give each of these modes a try and see how they work for you.